DarioAlessioR/Booking_App/README.md

 $ Run ruby app in the Command Line: rails s

-$ To run test cases in the command line type: rspec
+$ To run test cases in the Command Line type: rspec
 ```

 ## Author